rust-lang/rust/doc/tutorial.md

 locals.
 To ensure that stack closures never outlive the local variables to which they refer, they can only be used in argument position and cannot be stored in structures nor returned from functions.
-Despite the usage limitations stack closures are used pervasively in Rust code.
+Despite the limitations stack closures are used pervasively in Rust code.

 ### Boxed closures